Dreams of Fame Begin And End At The Stardust Diner

 Photo: Brian Kachejian © 2017

-For all its glitz and glamour, and many people willing to pay the price to have the “Ellen’s Stardust Diner” experience, trouble continues to dog the famous eatery.
-In early 2016, a protest to enhance job security and to champion worker’s rights forced the diner go silent, with picketers in front engaging in a protest rather than a performance.
-The magic of the singers was replaced with background music for the first time in years.
-The strike didn’t last long but things are still tense at the Stardust Diner.
+For all its glitz and glamour, and with many people willing to pay the price to have the Ellen’s Stardust Diner experience, trouble continues to dog the famous eatery.
+In early 2016, a protest to enhance job security and champion workers’ rights forced the diner to go silent, with picketers in front of the diner engaging in a protest rather than a performance.
+The singers’ magic was replaced by background music for the first time in years.
+The strike didn’t last long, but things are still tense at the Stardust Diner.

-Will this mean the end of Ellen’s Stardust Diner.
-Not likely?
+Will this mean the end of Ellen’s Stardust Diner?
+Not likely.
 Despite the problems in recent years, getting the chance to sing and dance between filling orders makes the diner one of the best Broadway gigs in town for those looking for their big break.

 Stardust Diner

-Photo: Leonard J. DeFrancisci [CC BY-SA 3.0 (https://creativecommons.org/licenses/by-sa/3.0) or GFDL (http://www.gnu.org/copyleft/fdl.html)], via Wikimedia Commons
+Photo: Leonard J. DeFrancisci [CC BY-SA 3.0 or GFDL], via Wikimedia Commons

 The Battle Of Plattsburgh